ITU-BDSA2024-GROUP5/Chirp/docs/report.md

 This diagram shows what occurs once a user tries to follow another user.
 If user isn't logged in, they will be redirected to the login page.
-Otherwise, whether the user already follows someone else or not, either 'Follow' or 'Unfollow' will be displayed.
+Otherwise, depending on whether the user already follows someone else or not, either 'Follow' or 'Unfollow' will be displayed.

 #### Private Timeline
 ![Figure 4: User viewing their timeline](images/UserActivities/loginactivity.svg)

-This diagram simply views the sequence if a user wishes to view their own page.
-User must be logged in before being able to do so.
+This diagram shows the sequence of a user visiting their own page.

 #### Delete Account
 ![Figure 5: User deleting their data](images/UserActivities/deleteuseractivity.svg)